LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 special value for its nickname.

 Wrapping the nickname string into a StringValue is necessary because proto3 does not support field absence for scalar types.
-Instead, scalar types are always present with some normal value.
-In general, the special value cannot be specified as some fixed normal value for a scalar type because what values are outside the valid range of a field vary from field to field.
-For example, an empty string could be used by certain fields to indicate it is special, while an empty string could be a perfectly valid value for another string field.
-Wrapping the value into one of the well known wrapper type messages allows for field presence / absence to be used to indicate a special value and to unambiguously determined.
+Instead, scalar types are effectively always present with some normal value.
+Wrapping the value into one of the well known wrapper type messages allows for field absence to be used to indicate a special value and to be unambiguously determined.

-Unfortunately, this approach that leverages field presence for nullability conflicts with other commonly supported concepts such as operations that operate on or return only partial resources.
+Unfortunately, this approach conflicts with other commonly supported concepts such as operations that operate on or return only partial resources.
 For example, an update that only seeks to update some subset of a resource's fields.
-Because field presence is already being used to indicate whether a field has an unknown value or not, such operations must explicitly re-specify which fields should **actually** be operated on and which should be entirely ignored.
+Because field presence is already being used to indicate whether a field has a normal or special value, such operations must explicitly re-specify which fields should **actually** be operated on and which should be entirely ignored.

     import "google/protobuf/field_mask.proto"